dzek69/queue-system/tutorials/02advanced.md

 This code will return all the tasks with `name` == "john" in data that are waiting for run.

-> If you need to constantly track queue length you can use {@tutorial 03events}.
+> If you need to constantly track queue length you can use {@page 03events.md}.

 ## Getting task position